-648.630. (a) The presiding officer or agency may order a party, the party's attorney or other authorized representative, or both, to pay reasonable expenses, including attorney's fees, incurred by another

-(b) The order, or denial of an order, is subject to administrative and judicial review in the same manner as a decision in the proceeding, and is enforceable by writ of execution, by the contempt sanction, or by other proper process.
+- 648.630. (a) The presiding officer or agency may order a party, the party's attorney or other authorized representative, or both, to pay reasonable expenses, including attorney's fees, incurred by another party as a result of bad faith actions or tactics that are frivolous or solely intended to cause unnecessary delay as defined in Section 128.5 of the Code of Civil Procedure. - (b) The order, or denial of an order, is subject to administrative and judicial review in the same manner as a decision in the proceeding, and is enforceable by writ of execution, by the contempt sanction, or by other proper process. - Comment.

-Comment.
 Section 648.630 is new.
-It permits monetary sanctions against a party (including the agency) for bad faith tactics.
-Bad faith tactics could include failure or refusal, without substantial justification, to comply with a deposition order, discovery request, subpoena, or other order of the presiding officer in discovery, or moving, without substantial justification, to compel discovery.
+It permits monetary sanctions against a party (including the agency) for bad faith actions or tactics.
+Bad faith actions or tactics could include failure or refusal to comply with a deposition order, discovery request, subpoena, or other order of the presiding officer in discovery, or moving to compel discovery, frivolously or solely intended to cause delay.
 An order imposing sanctions (or denial of such an order) is reviewable in the same manner as administrative decisions generally.